Skip to main content

 });

-createTestRuntime resolves plugins, populates registries, and builds a RuntimeContext you can hand straight to tool handlers — but does not boot Nest, talk to Matrix, or call the LLM.
-Use for fast, focused tests.
+createTestRuntime resolves plugins, populates the six registries, and builds a RuntimeContext it hands to tool handlers — but does not boot Nest, talk to Matrix, or call the LLM (every ambient service is a mock).
+Pass plugin env through config.
+Use for fast, focused tests: tool registration, manifest validity, middleware hooks, and sub-agent prompts in isolation.

 Tier A integration — direct invoke